 RUFFLES was microchipped and registered by his previous owner.
 Unfortunately, calls and emails by the microchip company to his owner were not answered.
 We do not know how long he was on the streets, nor do we know what happened to his previous owner.
 We do know the streets were not kind to this sweet boy.

-If you have any questions or would like to set up a meet and greet, please contact us at HHFRescue@gmail.com or complete an adoption application at www.HHFRescue.org.
+If you have any questions, please contact us at HHFRescue@gmail.com or complete an adoption application at www.HHFRescue.org.
 Thank you for your interest in adopting a rescued dog.

 The adoption fee includes vaccinations, bordetella, deworming, rabies, spay/neuter and microchip.
 There is an additional $10.99 fee for Home Again for a lifetime registration of the microchip.
 If adopting a puppy, the rabies and spay/neuter will be done at the same time by our vet once they are 4 months old and billed to us.
 It is against the law in the State of Texas for a rescue not to be sterilized so we have to make sure it gets completed and that we have record of it.